abekele0413/site/netsec-spheres-of-support-for-dedicated-and-managed-ops.md

 product_url: dedicated-hosting
 ---

-This article outlines our **Fanatical Support&reg;** of software and server configurations for machines (virtual and physical) running a supported Linux operating system.
+The Spheres of Support lists the technologies and features in the Network Security domain and defines support level for each item.
+It a pplies to Enterprise, SMB, US, International, unless otherwise noted.

+Note that International NetSec also supports devices and technologies that are maintained by Security Support in the US.
+The support level of these features is described separately in Security Support Spheres of Support.

 ### Terminology

 *  Supported - setup, configuration and troubleshooting.
 *  Partial - setup, limited types of configuration and full troubleshooting of the supported configurations.
 *  Reasonable endeavor - setup, attempt of configuration and attempt of troubleshooting.
    *   (warning) Use warning below when configuring a reasonable endeavor feature.
 *  Not supported - no setup or configuration provided.